Feefo logo

 • (any discount/special offer)

-Please visit our website (website address) for more information on our holiday cottage, the location and what previous guests have said about their stay with us.
-Hopefully the website will answer your questions but if you need more information then please don’t hesitate to get in touch by email or call me on (your phone number).
+Please visit our website (website address) for more information on our holiday cottage, FAQ’s, information on the location and what previous guests have said about their stay with us.
+Hopefully the website will answer your questions, but if you need more information, then please don’t hesitate to get in touch by email or call me on (your phone number).

-(create urgency) We get a steady stream of enquiries for this fabulous property so we recommend that if you are interested in staying you book as soon as possible to avoid disappointment.
+We get a steady stream of enquiries for this fabulous property, so we recommend that if you are interested in staying, you book as soon as possible to avoid disappointment.

 Regards